ashburnere/hello-python-docker/README.md

 Sample of a Python webapp dockerized as decribed in [https://docs.docker.com/get-started/part2/](https://docs.docker.com/get-started/part2/).

 The *dockefile* creates an images which is based on python:2.7-slim and runs a simple web app the uses the Flask framework to run.
-Port 80 is exposed to make the web app available to the world outside this container.
+Port 80 is exposed to make the web app available to the world outside the container.

 The application code is located in the file *app.py*.
 The dependencies are listed in file *requirements.txt*.